Law enforcement response to the January 6 United States Capitol attack: Bombs discovered near Capitol Complex

+On January 7, 2025, Trump claimed that the FBI knows the identity of the suspect.

 Securing the breached Capitol

 Capitol Police Chief Steven Sund joined a conference call with D.C. government and Pentagon officials at 2:26 p.m. where he "[made] an urgent, urgent immediate request for National Guard assistance", telling them he needed "boots on the ground".
-However, Lieutenant General Walter E. Piatt, Director of the Army Staff, said he could not recommend that Army Secretary Ryan McCarthy approve the request, telling Sund and others "I don't like the visual of the National Guard standing a police line with the Capitol in the background."
+However, Lieutenant General Walter E. Piatt, Director of the Army Staff, said he could not recommend that Army Secretary Ryan McCarthy approve the request, telling Sund and others "I don't like the visual of the National Guard standing a police line with the Capitol in the background".
 Piatt later told The Washington Post he "did not make the statement or any comments similar to what was attributed to me by Chief Sund".
 Lieutenant General Charles A. Flynn, brother of retired Lieutenant General Michael Flynn, was also on the phone call.